vtrnnhlinh/vtrnnhlinh.github.io/_drafts/aug-2025-reading-log.md

 ## 9. The Practicing Mind - Thomas M. Sterner

 It's a pretty short read but the writing is kinda good.
 The ideas in the book isn't new, tbh.
+A similar book we can tell is [Deep Work by Cal Newport](https://vtrnnhlinh.github.io/blog/2025/july-25-reading-log/#4-deep-work---cal-newport).
 But the way the author explained, is soothing to read.
 The most valuable thing I learn from this book is: focusing on present, every will be better?

 Rate: :star::star::star::star: